multiprocessio/datastation-documentation/tutorials/Query_MySQL_with_DataStation.md

-# Query MySQL with DataStation
+# Run MySQL in Docker and query with DataStation

 # Database initialization [Optional]